Huskyninja/Emfluence-GForm/readme.txt

 Select "Send a debug email" to enable this feature, and enter a valid email under "Debug email address".
 This will send an email containing logging information for all forms submitted to Emfluence.

 == Changelog ==

+= 1.1 =
+* found that the incorrect sage age url snuck back in - corrected

 = 1.0 =
 * full release!!!